 For physicians who have high earning potential, it would take a large rate increase to have a significant impact on their monthly payment.
 Rates have only moderately fluctuated in the last several years.
 The average annual rate on a 30-year fixed mortgage has been between 3.65 percent and 4.17 percent in the last five years.

 Ready to find a doctor loan and lock in a great rate?

 Check personalized rates from the best doctor loan companies.

 Another common concern is what happens if interest rates increase significantly after you’ve purchased a home.

 It’s widely believed that rising interest rates negatively impact home values.
-The theory is that potential homeowners who would buy at a certain price range with a lower rate will have to settle for lower priced homes when rates increase.
-It’s also believed that significant increases in physician mortgage loan rates reduces the demand for home buying.
+The theory is that potential homeowners who would buy at a certain price range with a lower rate will have to settle for lower-priced homes when rates increase.
+It’s also believed that significant increases in physician mortgage loan rates reduce the demand for home buying.